Price and Volume functions

 time frame.
 Negative offsets return prices of future bars or time frames when the PEEK flag is set; otherwise they give an error message.

-Returns pointers to the temporary open, high, low, and close price
+Returns pointers to a temporary open, high, low, and close price

-for the TA-Lib indicators.
-Can be used as a price series parameter to any function or indicator.
+series of the current asset.
+Can be used as a price series parameter to any function or indicator,

 priceSet (int offset, var Open, var High, var Low, var Close)